Accelerator / Incubator

-Allows financial institutions and regulated FinTechs to access to the bank accounts of EU consumers as part of PSD2.
-Such organisations are positioned between the customer and their bank and act as third party Payment Service Providers.
+Allows financial institutions and regulated FinTechs to access the bank accounts of EU consumers as part of PSD2.
+Such organisations are positioned between the customer and their bank and act as third party Payment Service Providers (PSPs).

 Artificial intelligence is when a system can replicate human thought or is inspired by human reasoning but at higher degrees of volume or complexity.
 IBM Watson studies thousands of data points, validates data at certain levels of confidence and recognises patterns in data.